3 July 2026

 console.log(house.getColor()); // logs "blue"

-Rather than creating a new object, properties defined by a selector are automatically applied to HTML elements that they match.
+Rather than creating a new object, properties defined by a selector are automatically applied to every HTML element that matches it:

 <section>This has a red background</section>